static-generator/arrowsmith1/README.md

 -2A46M5-V2 smoothbore gun and fires 3BM60, 3BM59, 3BM46, 3BK18M, 3OF26, and the 9M119M1 ATGM.

--Top of the line tank, includs everything you need except depression.
+-Top of the line tank, includes everything you need except depression.

 T-90M Proryv-3: